mohamedyounis10/Car-Dealership-System/README.md

 ## Project Structure

-- **Myproject.java:** Main Java file containing the main class and entry point of the program.
+- **CarDealershipSystem.java:** Main Java file containing the main class and entry point of the program.
 - **admin.java:** Class definition for the admin user with properties and methods related to car management.